By William Bronchick Real Estate Mentor

-Are high-profit real estate deals only for the wealthy?
+In real estate investing, are high-profit real estate deals only for the wealthy?
 Is it possible to buy with no money down?
 Do you really have to know the “right” people?
-Let’s answer by looking at some of the myths of real estate.
+Let’s answer by looking at some of the myths of real estate and real estate investing.

 4. You need a lot of experience.
 It helps, but you get it by investing.
 Start with common sense, be willing to learn the numbers, and you can start where you are.

-5. Good investors have a “knack” for making money.
+5. Good real estate investors have a “knack” for making money.
 Well, sort of.
 But more accurately, they just took the time and risk to learn the market and to continue their education.

 6. You have to know the “right” people.
 This is another partly true myth.
 It does help, so why not start the process?
 Talk to other investors, real estate agents, landlords, etc.

 7. Great negotiating skills are necessary.
-Negotiating skills help with real estate deals?
+Do negotiating skills help with real estate deals?
 Of course, but learn to run the numbers and make offers based on them, and you can be the worst negotiator and still do okay.

 8. You have to have insider knowledge.
 Insider, outsider, whatever.
 You do need knowledge, but understand one deal, and you are on your way.
 Study, and study more, but the best “insider” knowledge comes from experience.

 9. Fixer-uppers are the safest way to go.
 Poorly planned “fix and flips” have bankrupted even experienced investors.
 Most poorly purchased rental properties will only eat a little money every month, and grow in value over time.
-Fixer uppers are for making money faster, not more safely.
+Fixer-uppers are for making money faster, not safer.